Where to stay in London: best areas and neighborhoods

 When staying here, you'll need to use the metro, and the reference station is Knightsbridge, where the Piccadilly Line passes through, connecting to Piccadilly Circus.

-Average prices in the neighborhood range from about €155.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £160,00 - compare the best accommodation on booking.

 Recommended accommodation